Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 - Review your credit score

-- Stress-test your budget for 1–2% higher interest rates
+- Stress-test your budget for 1–2% higher interest rates (these are illustrative figures, your actual numbers depend on your mortgage balance and remaining amortization)

 - Compare offers from multiple lenders or consult a mortgage broker